ColtMercer/nautobot_mcp/README.md

 ## 💬 Example Queries

 Try these in the chat UI:
-- "What prefixes exist at HQ-Dallas?"
+- "What prefixes exist at NYDC?"
-- "Show me all devices at HQ-Dallas"
+- "Show me all devices at BRCN"
-- "What routers are at HQ-Dallas?"
-- "Export the prefixes at HQ-Dallas as a table"

 ## 📤 Export Chat Transcripts